 Tsunamis can be absolutely devastating, and it can take officials days or weeks to clean up enough damage to make it safe for the public to return.
 Make sure you receive an all-clear from an official source before trying to enter the area, and stay up-to-date on public announcements and warnings.

-2. Don’t enter your building unless you know it is safe to do so
+2. Don’t enter your building until you know it's safe

 American Red Cross provides some excellent resources on checking a building’s structural elements and its utilities to get an idea of when it’s ok to enter: check the outside for visible structural damage, such as cracked walls or broken foundations; ensure there are no downed wires, electrical systems, or a smell of gas; and avoid areas with sagging ceilings or floors.
 In most situations, simply use common sense and consult with a professional if you’re uncertain if an area is safe.

-3. If your building has been declared safe to enter, take pictures of all damages to the building and property for insurance purposes
+3. Take pictures of all damages to the property

 4. Evaluate the damage to inventory, supplies, equipment, and so on